core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 the four properties traditionally provided by security protocols.
 We describe several serious attacks any on-path attacker (i.e., not only "trusted intermediaries") can do and discusses tougher requirements and mechanisms to mitigate the attacks.
-In general, secure operation of actuators also requires the three
+In general, secure operation also requires these four
 properties:

+* Availability

 * Data-to-data binding